 But, you can expect to pay anywhere between £300-550 for a replacement PCB unless you’re protected by a boiler cover policy.

 This price drops if you’re considering a refurbished or reconditioned unit, but again, it’s rarely worth the small cash saving to have a second-hand unit (that has no warranty).

 Should You Replace Your Boiler?

-How Long It Takes To Fit?
+How Long Does a PCB Take To Fit?

 Depending on the complexity of the boiler, it should take 2-3 hours for a diagnostic and fitting.

 A boiler PCB failure isn’t the only error you may encounter.
 Boilers have numerous moving parts, and when one of them malfunctions, each boiler brand typically has a unique fault code that alerts you to the problem.
 Check out our knowledge base below to learn more about:

 - Vokera faults

 Of course, if you’re fed up with a never-ending torrent of problems (and pricey fixes) it may be time to consider replacing your faulty boiler.
 Fill out this quick, anonymous questionnaire from Heatable and get fixed prices on a range of models from the best boiler brands in the UK (there’s one for every budget).

 Before we conclude, we’d like to answer a few questions that we often hear about PCB fault finding on boilers.